telatin/IoHeat/workshop/README.md

 myHat.show_message('IoHeat')
 ```
 ## Getting a reading from a sensor

 The `get_pressure()` function provided by SenseHAT will return the pressure in millibars.
 We can simply convert it to atmospheres and then print the result (save this as `barometer.py`).
+The full list of functions provided by the SenseHat is [documented here](https://pythonhosted.org/sense-hat/api/).
 ```
 from sense_hat import SenseHat sense = SenseHat()